-Julie has been a trustee on the Interfaith Network UK for the past 3 years and serves there as the interfaith representative for Wales for the devolved nations.
-She also currently serves as the vice-chair of the Interfaith Council of Wales (ICW).
-Julie has been the elected member of the ICW for the Welsh government for the past 5 years and has played an important role in increasing awareness of different faiths and promoting unity within different communities in Wales.
+Before joining the APPG Julie was a trustee on the Interfaith Network UK and served there as the interfaith representative for Wales for the devolved nations.
+She was also the vice-chair of the Interfaith Council of Wales (ICW), the elected member of the ICW for the Welsh government.
+She has played an important role in increasing awareness of different faiths and promoting unity within different communities in Wales.

 Website Editor – part-time